Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 Why Are Motorcycle Crashes Often Fatal?

-The fact is, motorcycles are significantly more dangerous than other vehicles.
-A motorcycle simply can’t offer the same kind of protection to the rider’s body that other vehicles provide to the occupants.
-They do not have an exterior frame or paneling, and they can’t absorb the impact in the same way.
-In addition, you are virtually guaranteed to be thrown from the motorcycle during an accident, sustaining additional injuries from impacting the roadway or other objects.
+Motorcycles are significantly more dangerous than other vehicles.
+They simply can’t offer the same kind of protection to the rider’s body that other vehicles provide to the occupants.
+They do not have an exterior frame or paneling and can’t absorb impact like cars do.

 Five Important Safety Practices For Motorcyclists